noobyme/eink-vnc/README.md

-Note:Copy and pasted commands from AI can fail because formatting differences Use AI to help, thats how I successfully compiled it. https://www.mobileread.com/forums/showthread.php?t=348481&page=2 Thanks elinkser Failed to fill whole buffer?
-Tightvnc server side blocked ip
+Note:Copy and pasted commands from AI can fail because formatting differences Use AI to help, thats how I successfully compiled it. https://www.mobileread.com/forums/showthread.php?t=348481&page=2 Thanks elinkser Failed to fill whole buffer error?
+You messed up somewhere in login credentials or server side ip blocking.

 Eh, i didnt realise theres an easier way, using docker, from chatgpt Ubuntu 24.04, non WSL